ArdalanAskarian/ArdalanAskarian/README.md

 ## 💡 Fun Facts

 - 🎓 Currently pursuing Computer Science at University of Saskatchewan (Dec 2026)
-- 🔬 Published research on fine-tuning LLMs achieving 94.54% accuracy in bug classification
+- 🔬 Research on fine-tuning LLMs achieving 94.54% accuracy in bug classification
 - 🤖 Passionate about the intersection of AI and software engineering
 - 📊 Experience in both theoretical research and practical software development
 - 🏗️ Building systems that process and analyze large-scale datasets